 Fig. 190 International tire labeling.

-The labeling is on both sides of the tire.
-In some cases, certain codes may only be on one side of the tire, such as the tire ID number and the production date.
+The labeling is located on both sides of the tire.
+In some cases, certain codes may appear on only one side of the tire, such as the tire identification number, production date, or manufacturer-specific approval markings.
+When checking a tire, inspect both sidewalls if the full code is not visible from the outside.

 Low-profile tires